 Why Was I Charged with Two Counts of DUI?

 Why Was I Charged with Two Counts of DUI?Many Pennsylvania residents arrested for DUI become confused when they see they are charged with two DUI offenses at the same time.
 However, unfortunately, Pennsylvania law allows drivers to be charged with two counts of DUI simultaneously, and different DUI charges stand independent of each other.
 In the event that you are found guilty of both counts, the penalties or consequences you face will be subject to both counts.
+The district attorney’s office may charge an individual with multiple DUI offenses to ensure comprehensive legal coverage based on the specific clauses of the law.

 If you are facing DUI charges in Pennsylvania, it’s essential to seek legal counsel from a skilled DUI attorney.
 An experienced lawyer can look at all the factors surrounding your case and determine the best strategy for minimizing the penalties you might face.
 Here is some important information to know about DUI laws in Pennsylvania.